 RD Sharma Solutions for Class 7 Maths Exercise 16.5 Chapter 16 Congruence are available here.
 The expert faculty at BYJU’S have formulated solutions based on the marks allotted for each step of a problem.
 The main objective is to help students in solving problems, in turn, which makes the subject easier to understand.
 Our experts have provided chapter-wise solutions which help students perform well in the exam.
 Students can download the RD Sharma Solutions for Class 7 for further reference.
 This exercise explains RHS congruence condition for two congruent triangles.

 Access answers to Maths RD Sharma Solutions For Class 7 Chapter 16 – Congruence Exercise 16.5

-1. In each of the following pairs of right triangles, the measures of some part are indicated alongside.
-State by the application of RHS congruence conditions which are congruent, and also state each result in symbolic form.
+1. In each of the following pairs of right triangles, the measures of some parts are indicated alongside.
+State by the application of RHS congruence condition which are congruent, and also state each result in symbolic form.
 (Fig. 46)